AndrewGallacher/sudoku/README.md

 Solving the puzzle involves iterating through all the strategies and solving all of the cells that they identify.
 Where no new solvable cells are identified we use the look ahead strategy.
+The validation strategy is used in each iteration to check that we have not arrived at an invalid and impossible sitaution.